olluch/ec2-create-provision/README.md

     ansible-playbook -i new_hosts create_instance.yml

-To change the name of the instance, please append `--extra-vars 'instance_name: newName'` to the above command.
+To change the name of the instance, please append `--extra-vars 'inst_name=newName'` to the above command.

 ## Provision a running EC2 instance